 However, due diligence is advisable to conclude a safe transaction, avoiding claims.
-Therefore, it should be carried out by experts in the field: for transactions involving artworks, the buyer is advised to seek the support of art experts and lawyers.
+Therefore, it should be carried out by experts in the field: for transactions involving artworks, the buyer is advised to seek support of art experts and lawyers.

-First, complete data on the original attribution of the artwork are necessary: type, author's name (and whether or not the artwork is signed), title, date and period of execution, possible change of attribution and its cause, bibliography, restorations.
+Firstly, complete data on the original attribution of the artwork is necessary: type, author's name (and whether or not the artwork is signed), title, date and period of execution, possible change of attribution and its cause, bibliography, restorations.

-Then, possible illegal provenance of the artwork shall be verified through investigations in international databases, such as the Italian police (Carabinieri) and the Art Loss Register.
+Then, possible illegal provenance of the artwork shall be verified through investigations in international databases, such as the database of the Italian police (Carabinieri) and the Art Loss Register.

-Third, the prospect buyer shall reconstruct the artist's biography, identify the previous owners and check the state of conservation of the artwork.
-It is also useful to search for exhibitions where it was included or museum in which it was hosted and stored.
+Thirdly, the prospect buyer shall reconstruct the artist's biography, identify the previous owners and check the state of conservation of the artwork.
+It is also useful to search where the artwork was possibly exhibited or the museum in which it was hosted and stored.

-On the legal aspects, it is important to ascertain who the owner is (museum, private person, etc) and whether they can sell the artwork, if it has a certificate of authenticity and who issued it, if it is subject to Italian copyright law (Law No. 633/1941 Italian Copyright Law) as a work of authorship, and/or to the Italian Cultural Heritage Code as a good of cultural interest, and if it complies with these or other regulations, that might be of interest in particular cases (eg, CITES).
+On the legal aspects, it is important to ascertain who the owner is (museum, private person, etc) and whether they can sell the artwork, if it has a certificate of authenticity and who issued it, if it is subject to Italian copyright law (Law No. 633/1941- ICL) as a work of authorship, and/or to the ICHC as a good of cultural interest, and if it complies with these or other regulations, that might be of interest in particular cases (eg, CITES).